 This is Youtube pitch deck to Sequoia which was released in a legal proceeding.
 It is pretty basic with only 10 slides.
-In it I have also included 3 stats slides which were not in the original deck.
+In it, I have also included 3 stats slides that were not in the original deck.

 They raised a $3.5m seed.

 YouTube enables users to upload, view and share videos.
 It uses Adobe Flash video and HTML5 technology to display a wide variety of user-generated video content, including video clips, TV clips, music videos, and amateur content such as video blogging, short original videos, and educational videos.